ahartikainen/pystan-jupyter/README.md

 ### Start notebook on WSL2

-On WSL2 remember to add (dynamic) ip address to the start command
+On WSL2 remember to add (dynamic) IP address to the start command

     jupyter lab --ip $(hostname -I)